 Let's start at the very beginning.
 The birth of your baby should be a special and exciting event that you are able to prepare and plan for and there are lots of choices available to you regarding how you approach the birth of your baby.
 It's never too soon to start looking at these options and start thinking about what choices are right for you and your partner to help you have the birth that you want.
 There are several key questions that you need to start asking yourself to help you make informed choices about your preferences:

 What do you want?
 What would you like your birth to be like?
 Where would you like the birth to take place?
 Who would you like to be there with you to support you?
 What options are available to you?

 Writing your Birth Plan

-Try not to be too fixed on exactly what you want.
-Think of this as your birth preferences rather than a detailed plan of what will happen.
+As you write your birth plan, try not to be too fixed on exactly what you want.
+Leave room for different circumstances and consider what you would choose for different situations and outcomes.
+Think of this as your birth preferences rather than a detailed plan of exactly what you want happen.
 Be prepared for different eventualities and discuss your options with your partner so that, if for any reason events take you away from your birth plan, you still remain in control and know what your choices and preferences are for that situation.

 These are some of the key things that you should be thinking about:

 Where would you like to give birth if all goes according to plan?
 You should have several options available to you so find out what services are available to you locally.
 What facilities are available at your local hospital?
 Are home births supported?

 Most hospitals offer tours and it's definitely worth going for a look around if you can.
 Be open minded and look at the birth centre (or midwife led unit) and hospital labour suite so that you have seen everything.
 Even if you have decided that you would definitely like to go with the birth centre, have a look at the labour suites as well as labour can be unpredictable and you can't guarantee that everything will go exactly as you hope on the day.